awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

 Deploy the group to the core device\.

-1. In a core device terminal, make sure that the AWS IoT Greengrass daemon is running\.
+1. <a name="check-gg-daemon-is-running"></a>In a core device terminal, make sure that the AWS IoT Greengrass daemon is running\.

    1. To check whether the daemon is running: